lenarddome/lenarddome/README.md

 - ⚡ Fun fact: ...
 -->

 I will always share what I do for free.
-You will be able to edit, remix, use my code and software given you share yours under the same license.
-So, if you are using any of my software, consider buying me a coffee ☕ I will go to my favourite coffee shop and continue to code endlessly 💻
+You will be able to edit, remix, and use my code and software, given you share yours under the same license.
+So, if you are using any of my software, consider buying me a coffee ☕ I will go to my favorite coffee shop and continue to code endlessly 💻

 <p style="text-align: center;">